 - Having a personally satisfying and offers good monetary rewards.

 - Being part of a fast-moving global industry.

-Barry Weightman is senior manager, engineering operations, at KBR London Ltd. He has a BSc in chemical engineering from the University of Surrey.
+Thanks to Barry Weightman for his help with this article.
+Barry is senior manager, engineering operations, at KBR London Ltd. He has a BSc in chemical engineering from the University of Surrey.